remotesynth/certifiedfreshevents/content/talkshows/november2022-knut-melvaer.md

 draft: false
 ---

-In this episode, Sean C. Davis interviews Knut Melvær, who leads developer relations at Sanity.io, about Jamstack, headless CMSs and more.
+In this episode, Sean C. Davis interviews Knut Melvær, who leads developer relations at Sanity.io, about Jamstack, headless CMSs, future of Markdown and more.